Ahmadiyya in the United States

 Ahmadiyya is an Islamic branch in the United States.
 The earliest contact between the American people and the Ahmadiyya movement in Islam was during the lifetime of Mirza Ghulam Ahmad.
 In 1911, during the era of the First Caliphate of the Community, the Ahmadiyya movement in India began to prepare for its mission to the United States.
-However, it was not until 1920, during the era of the Second Caliphate, that Mufti Muhammad Sadiq, under the directive of the caliph, would leave England on SS Haverford for the United States.
+However, it was not until 1920, during the era of the Second Caliphate of the Ahmadiyya movement, that Mufti Muhammad Sadiq, under the directive of the caliph, would leave England on SS Haverford for the United States.
 Sadiq established the Ahmadiyya Muslim Community in the United States in 1920.
 The U.S. Ahmadiyya movement is considered by some historians as one of the precursors to the Civil Rights Movement in America.
 The Community was the most influential Muslim community in African-American Islam until the 1950s.
 Today, there are approximately 15,000 to 20,000 American Ahmadi Muslims spread across the country.